JakeSteam/blog-programming/_posts/2018-09-29-brute-forcing-a-forgotten-keystore-password-using-hashcat.md

 ---
 id: 1753
-title: 'Brute Forcing A Forgotten Keystore Password Using Hashcat'
+title: "Brute Forcing A Forgotten Keystore Password Using Hashcat"
-date: '2018-09-29T14:00:20+01:00'
+date: "2018-09-29T14:00:20+01:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /brute-forcing-a-forgotten-keystore-password-using-hashcat/
 image: /wp-content/uploads/2018/09/mxcyygz.png
 categories:
-    - 'Android Dev'
+  - "Android Dev"
 tags:
   - Cracking
   - Hashcat
   - Keystore
 ---

 Recently, I was preparing an update to a long abandoned Android app of mine when I realised the password to the keystore was long forgotten.
 A keystore and associated password is essential for updating an app (more information on keystores is available in [easy to understand LEGO form](https://www.youtube.com/watch?v=3lDtAf8Jk_c)), and as such the app could never be updated again!